-The City also has an Inclusionary Housing Ordinance that requires a specific percentage of affordable units be included in new housing developments.
+In addition to using HOME funds for the creation of affordable housing units, the City also has an Inclusionary Housing Ordinance that requires a specific percentage of affordable units be included in new housing developments.
 The City updated this Ordinance in 2017 to improve its effectiveness in fostering affordable housing.